 Design & Technology Room (Campus 2)

 Our Secondary School students taking D&T, design and make artefacts here.

-The Mall is a platform to promote the unique art talents of our students.
+The Art Faculty is a platform to promote the unique art talents of our students.
 Through the sale of their artworks and merchandise, we hope to provide an income stream from the royalties they earned.
 Our products are available at the mall and online: Visit eMall

 The Foyer Café is a community project with our long-term corporate partner Starbucks Singapore.
 It serves as a training site for our Employability and Employment Centre (E2C) clients and Vocational Track students where they are trained in beverage preparation and customer service.
 Staff, parents and visitors can enjoy a cuppa served by our students and adult clients.